mariano/disque-php/docs/README.md

 By default disque-php does not require any other packages or libraries.
 It has its own connector to Disque, that is fast and focused.
-If you wish to instead use another connector to handle the connection with Disque, you can specify so via the `setConnectionImplementation()` method.
+If you wish to instead use another connector to handle the connection with Disque, you can specify so via the `setConnectionFactory()` method.
 For example, if you wish to use [predis](https://github.com/nrk/predis) (maybe because you are already using its PHP extension), you would first add predis to your Composer
 requirements: